 After saving we should see our configuration in the console.

-My test users where synced pretty instant and checking the user with Powershell, we see the details about on-prem AD details.
+Looking into the user attributes with Powershell, we see the details about on-prem AD details.

 Get-AzureADUser -ObjectId $UserId | Select -ExpandProperty ExtensionProperty

 Verifying Azure AD signing with PHS works aswell.